puzzlepeaches/succ/README.md

 * Add support for multiple domains
 * Add support for reading domains from a file
-* Add support for reading domains from stdin
 * Add support for filtering out domains that do not resolve